-Most DIY compressor owners have 120 VAC (Volts alternating current) running to the outlets in their house, workshop and garage.
+Most DIY compressor owners have 120 VAC (Volts alternating current) running to the outlets in their house, workshop, and garage.

 There are other fuses/breaker amperage’s in the panel, but most of those are specialty applications like for the stove or baseboard electric heaters.
 The 15 amp and 20 amp circuits are the ones that normally run to typical electric outlets and are your compressor power supply.

 And that is the reason why the largest home compressor motor powered by a 120 AC power supply should be in the 1 – 1.5 HP size.

-Despite what the compressor labels may claim, you cannot run a very large HP motor from a typical 120 volt household supply.
+Despite what the compressor labels may claim, you cannot run a very large HP motor from a typical 120-volt household supply.

-When the fridge compressor first comes on, any lights on the same electrical circuit will dim briefly because the fridge motor needs a power inrush to start to get it up to designed speed.
+When the fridge compressor first comes on, any lights on the same electrical circuit will dim briefly because the fridge motor needs a power inrush to start to get it up to the designed speed.
 While the motor starting is happening, the fridge compressor motor sucks more current than at normal running speed, pulling power from anything else on the circuit.

-You can also see why if you need large compressor capacity to run your air equipment that it is necessary to install a higher voltage and amperage line for the compressor.
+You can also see why if you need a large compressor capacity to run your air equipment it is necessary to install a higher voltage and amperage line for the compressor.
 The next step up is 220 VAC.

 Manufacturing plant compressors commonly run on 480 or 575 Volts, to provide enough energy for a compressor that is big enough to generate the compressed air flow required for those high-demand installations.